 Can soapstone countertops have different finishes?

-A periodic application of mineral oil is the only maintenance that is recommended, but not required.
+To maintain color, a periodic application of mineral oil is the only maintenance that is recommended, but not required.
 Over time, soapstone countertops develop a patina which gives it a rich, antique character.

 Is soapstone durable?